1coderookie/KobraGoNeoInsights/docs/hardware/spare_parts.md

 <link rel=”manifest” href=”docs/manifest.webmanifest”>

 # Spare Parts

+## Which Spare Parts to Stock
+In the following I'll list those kind of parts I personally would suggest to stock.
+Some of them count as consumables (like nozzles or v-slot wheels for example), some of them are parts to have to be on the safe side if anything breaks (like a motor, fan or even a mainboard).

+However, it does make sense to check whether it's cheaper to get certain parts on their own or to buy a complete spare part.
+As an example I'd mention the parts of the printhead here.
+If you'll get the fans, the thermistor, cartridge heater etc. as individual parts it most likely makes more sense to get yourself a complete new printhead as a spare part right away.
+Of course you still should get nozzles and silicone socks anyway, but if you'd have to pay pretty much the same for some individual parts as for a complete printhead, why should you buy individual parts then?
+Remember that the whole printhead also includes the feeder gear, the plastic cover, the metal plate, the stepper motor and so on.

+- Nozzles
+- PTFE tube / bowden tube plus couplings
+- Silicone socks
+- Thermistor
+- Cartridge heater
+- V-slot wheels
+- Belts
+- Heatsink fan / hotend fan
+- Part cooler fan
+- Part cooler fan duct
+- Anti-backlash nuts
+- (more to come)

+## Where to Get
-When you need to change certain parts or you need to fix them, check out the [Anycubic site](https://www.anycubic.com/collections/for-kobra-series) first and watch out for the correct printer model if you can find what you're looking for.
+When you need to change certain parts or you need to fix them, check out the [Anycubic site](https://www.anycubic.com/collections/for-kobra-series) and watch out for the correct printer model if you can find what you're looking for.

 However, there are only a few original spare parts available for the **Go** and the **Neo** at the time of writing this.
-But as you maybe read in the belonging sections, there are parts from other Kobra models which are just the same (e.g. the hotend from the Kobra and the Kobra **Neo**) or even parts from third party manufacturers which fit just perfectly (e.g. regular V5 heater blocks, nozzles).
-So you probably have to look around and search the web a bit if any other company offers the desired parts.
+But as you maybe read in the belonging sections, there are parts from other Kobra models which are just the same (e.g. the hotend from the Kobra and the Kobra **Neo**).
+Also many parts from third party manufacturers can be used as most of the parts are common components of these kinds of machines.

-As an example:
-I had to get myself a new thermistor and cartridge heater for the extruder.
-As the original ones with the 150cm long wires aren't available as 'official' spare parts and I neither wanted to buy a complete new printhead nor buy a new hotend (from the Kobra) and solder the needed parts, I finally found a seller on Amazon who offered these parts with a long wire and the specific plug for the mainboard.
-So it's always good to look around a bit instead of just relying on the 'official' sources..

-If you're looking for parts like end stop switches for example, keep in mind that those aren't 'specific' parts most of the time - they're regular electronic components.
-So just have a look at the spare part you need and do a little research if it really is something 'special' that pretty much only Anycubic or authorized sellers are offering (like the mainboard), or if that's a 'regular' electronic component or other hardware (like a stepper motor or so) which is used in general and therefore could be found easily.
+So if you're looking for parts like v-slot wheels, belts, anti-backlash nuts, nozzles or even a new lead screw or motor for example, keep in mind that those aren't 'specific' parts most of the time - they're regular components.
+Have a look at the spare part you need and do a little research if it really is something 'special' that pretty much only Anycubic or authorized sellers are offering (like the mainboard), or if that's a 'regular' component and therefore could be found easily.

-Besides this general note, here's one specifically for the european readers: If you're located in Europe, I personally can recommend **[3D Jake](https://www.3djake.com)** (I'm not affiliated) as I'm very pleased with them.
-This company is located in Austria and offers a broad spectrum of original spare parts (even some parts you can't get at Anycubic's shop - weird but true), third party spare parts, filament, tools and other useful accessories for a fair price - plus: they ship pretty fast.